A defenseman to keep in mind for the Canadiens - Dose.ca

 Since the injury to Kaiden Guhle, the Montreal Canadiens have been struggling defensively.

-Since we know that Guhle won't be back until mid-December (if not the end of December), the Habs can't keep getting manhandled like this.
+Since we know that Guhle won't be back until mid-January (if not the end of January), the Habs can't keep getting manhandled like this.

 That's why the idea of adding a defenseman isn't all that crazy (not to mention the fact that Arber Xhekaj isn't having the best of times these days).